ZEUS-03/ZEUS-03/README.md

 <h1 align="center"> I'm Gautam Sharma</h1>
-<h3 align="center">A passionate Data Scientist and coding enthusiast</h3>
+<h3 align="center">A passionate Front-end Developer and Data Science enthusiast</h3>

-- 🌱 I’m currently learning *Frontend Development
+- 🌱 I’m a *Front-end Developer with strong programming and coding skills.

-- 👯 I’m looking to collaborate on *Frontend Development*
+- 👯 I’m looking to collaborate on *Front-end development and Python*

 - 💬 Ask me about *Python, Data Analysis*